catseye/Robin/doc/module/Boolean.markdown

 ### `or` ###

-`or` evaluates all of its arguments to booleans, and evaluates to the logical disjunction (boolean "or") of all of these values.
+`or` evaluates both of its arguments to booleans, and evaluates to the logical disjunction (boolean "or") of these two values.

     | (robin (0 1) ((boolean (0 1) *))
     |   (or #t #t))